-While the park itself is free, note that there are surcharges for just about everything else, including stiff parking fees and separate admission costs to the pools, zoo, and amphitheater.
-It's still worth it.
+- The park itself is free, but there are parking fees and separate admission costs for the pools, the Chilean National Zoo, and the amphitheater.